 Bank of Singapore has set an ambitious target for client asset growth in Hong Kong.
-Greater China private banking head Rickie Chan told finews.asia that progress is «on the right track», including for front office recruitment for 2024.
+Greater China private banking head Rickie Chan told finews.asia that progress is «on the right track», including front office recruitment for 2024.

 Earlier this year, Bank of Singapore – OCBC’s private banking unit – announced that it would aim to grow its assets under management in Hong Kong by 50 percent between end-2023 and 2026.
 It hired Rickie Chan, former Hong Kong branch CEO of the now-defunct Credit Suisse, to fulfill this mandate.